The Army Combat Fitness Test (ACFT): Standards, Scoring and FAQs

 Proper Technique

 The feet should be no more than a boot’s width apart, with the ankles flexed and the toes on the ground.
-Make sure that the head, neck, and spine are aligned, and keep the hips lowered to create a relatively flat plane across the legs and torso.
+Align the head, neck, and spine, and keep the hips lowered to create a flat plane across the legs and torso.

 Bend the elbows to lower the body toward the ground, maintaining the aligned plank position.
 A lack of straight alignment will prevent a repetition from counting, so it’s critical to remain mindful of body positioning.